-Field Name Description Role in SAP Customer Activity Repository Role at POS Data Type/Length Repository and has no representation in the external interfaces or at the POS.
-Transaction Type Code A four-digit code used to indicate the type of POS transaction.
-Mandatory Attribute Mandatory Attribute Char/4 Workstation ID A number that identifies the cash register or machine where the POS transaction was entered.
-Optional Attribute Key Char/10 Transaction Number A number used to identify a POS transaction.
+Role in SAP Customer Activity Field Name Description Repository Role at POS Data Type/Length cashier's work shift can be from 23:00 until 03:00 and sales transactions that transpire after 00:00 are assigned to the previous day.
+Transaction Index A counter that uniquely identifies POS transactions for the same store and same business day.
+This field is available only in SAP Customer Activity Repository and has no representation in the external interfaces or at the POS. - Integer/4 Transaction Type Code A four-digit code used to indicate the type of POS transaction. • Mandatory Attribute Char/4 Workstation ID A number that identifies the cash register or machine where the POS transaction was entered.
+Optional Attribute Кеу Char/10 Transaction Number A number used to identify a POS transaction.
 In SAP Customer Activity Repository, the key fields (store, business day, workstation ID, transaction type code, and transaction number) do not need to be unique because SAP Customer Activity Repository uses a counter at the database level.
 However, the key field combination must be unique at the POS.
 Optional Attribute Key Char/20 Begin Time Stamp The date and time the POS transaction was started.
-When the cashier enters a new POS transaction, the time is stored in the transaction header.
-This information is required to put the transactions in sequential order, and is also used to assign retail transactions to totals transactions (see Totals Transactions) Mandatory Attribute Mandatory Attribute Char/14
+When the cashier enters a new POS transaction, the time is Mandatory Attribute Mandatory Attribute Char/14

-Field Name Description Role in SAP Customer Activity Repository Role at POS Data Type/Length for the balancing or short/over calculation.
+Role in SAP Customer Activity Field Name Description Repository Role at POS Data Type/Length stored in the transaction header.
+This information is required to put the transactions in sequential order, and is also used to assign retail transactions to totals transactions (see Totals Transactions) for the balancing or short/ over calculation.
 End Time Stamp The date and time the POS transaction was completed.
 This field is mandatory in SAP Customer Activity Repository.
 It may be filled with the begin time stamp, unless a second time stamp is available.
 By completing a POS sale, the time stamp is also entered in the transaction header.
 Mandatory Attribute Optional Attribute Char/14 Department A number that identifies the department of the store.
 Optional Attribute Optional Attribute Char/10 Operator ID Qualifier It is used to identify the cashier who entered the POS transaction or the user who entered the business transaction.
 Optional Attribute Optional Attribute Char/30 Operator ID It is used to identify the cashier who entered the POS transaction or the user who entered the business transaction.
 Optional Attribute Optional Attribute Char/30 Transaction Currency The transaction currency to which all retail line items are assigned.
-For retail transactions, this field is optional because all retail transactions in the same store are usually assigned to the same currency, even if the payment can be done in different currencies.
+For retail transactions, this field is optional because all retail transactions in the same store are usually assigned to the same Attribute Optional attribute Char/5

+Role in SAP Customer Activity Field Name Description Repository Role at POS Data Type/Length currency, even if the payment can be done in different currencies.
 The transaction currency can differ from the tender currency.
-If the Attribute Optional attribute Char/5

-Field Name Description Role in SAP Customer Activity Repository Role at POS Data Type/Length transaction currency is not provided, a default currency must be defined in the SAP Customer Activity Repository Customizing.
+If the transaction currency is not provided, a default currency must be defined in the SAP Customer Activity Repository Customizing.
 However, for tender totals, the field is mandatory as there can be totals for different currencies.
 Partner ID Qualifier This field indicates if the transaction is from a customer or business partner.
 Optional Attribute Optional Attribute Char/1 Partner ID It is used to store the SAP customer number, SAP personnel number, or a free text value.
 Optional Attribute Optional Attribute Char/13